Basud

+It is home to several natural attractions, including the Basud Wildlife Sanctuary, a protected area rich in flora and fauna that promotes wildlife conservation.
+Visitors can also enjoy the Scenic Hilltop Viewpoint, which offers wide views of green hills and the coast, and the Basud Riverbank Promenade, a peaceful riverside spot ideal for walks and relaxation.

 Geography

 The municipality has a total land area of 26028 ha, representing about 11.59 percent of the total land area of the province.
 Basud is 5 km from Daet and 347 km from Manila.

 Barangays

+Basud is politically subdivided into 29 barangays.
+Each barangay consists of puroks and some have sitios.

-At present, Basud is composed of 29 barangays after the poblacion was divided into two on June 6, 1988, through the initiative of late Municipal Councilor Modesto A. Zepeda during the incumbency of then Mayor Silverio F. Quiñones Jr.
+On June 6, 1988, Barangay Poblacion was divided into two through the initiative of late Municipal Councilor Modesto A. Zepeda during the incumbency of then Mayor Silverio F. Quiñones Jr.

 Climate

 Demographics

 In the 2020 census, the population of Basud, Camarines Norte, was 45,133 people, with a density of sigfig 45,133/260.28.

 The municipal population is unevenly distributed over its 29 barangays and varies in terms of population sizes and growth rates.
 The barangays along the national road recorded the highest population share.
 In 2007 San Felipe recorded a population share of 8.63%, Barangay Poblacion 1 and Matnog followed with 8.02% and 7.79%, respectively.
 Binatagan has the least population with 295 or 0.80% of the total population.